sadoyan/webrados/README.md

 ---------

 **WebRados** is a simple and high performance HTTP service for **CEPH** distributed file system.
-The main goal of this tool is to provide simple HTTP interface for **Ceph's** bare **RADOS** layer.
+It's for providing simple HTTP interface for **Ceph's** bare **RADOS** layer.
 **WebRados** is not a replacement for **RadosGW** as is does not have all reach APIs and features of RadosGW(S3, Swift, etc ...), instead it stands for simplicity and performance.

 WebRados relies on HTTP methods to interact with RADOS object, thus it can provide access to objects store in RADOS directly from internet browser .
 The ide is to have web accessible storage for millions of relatively small files, which can be accessed from browser directly.

-WebRados relies on C bindings of **Ceph** so in order to run this program you need to install Ceph packages.
+WebRados relies on C bindings of **Ceph**, so in order to run this program you need to install Ceph packages.
-Running Ceph services on computer which hosts WebRados is not required, it's even better to have a dedicated server or server for running WebRados
+Running Ceph services on computer which hosts WebRados is not required, it's even better to have a dedicated server or pool of servers for running WebRados

 ### **Download and install**
 ---------

 You can build WebRados from source or download precompiled binaries.
-If you already have installed Cephs packages and want to make things easy , just download te WebRados binary, make it executeable, and you are ready to run .
+If you already have installed Cephs packages and want to make things easy , just download te WebRados binary, make it executable, and you are ready to run .

 Building from a source is also easy.